What should I look for in a Pet Water fountain?

 Dogs tend to drink any type of water that’s available, no matter if it’s been sitting for days, or has bacteria in it.
 We started out with a pet water fountain before we owned dogs, but that doesn’t mean the water fountain isn’t put to good use for Elliot & Lexi too.
 Most dogs tend to be sloppier than most cats.
 Besides spilling outside of the bowl or fountain, they can make the water dirty with their slobber or by putting their paws or faces directly into the bowl or under the falling water.
 The filter improves the water quality that goes into your dog’s belly.
 I also recommend a deep mat or extra absorbent rug to place under the water fountain to catch all the random water.

 Over my 10 years of pet ownership, I owned many different versions of water fountains.
 In fact, it took me several years to realize I needed a fountain.
 Each worked well for the pets I owned at the time, but my tastes changed; my pets multiplied, and I learned new things with each new fountain I purchased.

 Things you need to expect with every water fountain:

 - They will not last for 10 years.
 Even if you find the best water fountain currently on the market, it still has a shelf life.
 New items come out and even stainless steel becomes stained with watermarks.

-- Every fountain needs a source of power, i.e. electrical plug.
+- Every fountain needs a source of power, i.e. an electrical plug.
 Make sure when making a plan to buy that you factor in a spot to place it, with electrical access.

 - All fountains need to be cleaned.
-Sometimes, this ends up being weekly, bi-weekly or monthly.
+Sometimes, this ends up being weekly, bi-weekly, or monthly.
 The biggest factor in how often you clean your fountain involves the number of pets using it.
 But ease of cleaning is a major factor in how much I clean it.